-The Communist Party of the Soviet Union will continue to strengthen the unity of the international Communist movement, to develop fraternal ties with all the Communist and Workers' Parties and to co-ordinate its actions with the efforts of all the contingents of the world Communist movement in the joint struggle against the danger of a new world war, for the interests of the working people, for peace, democracy, and Socialism.
+The Communist Party of the Soviet Union will continue to strengthen the unity of the international Communist movement, to develop fraternal ties with all the Communist and Workers' parties and to co-ordinate its actions with the efforts of all the contingents of the world Communist movement in the joint struggle against the danger of a new world war, for the interests of the working people, for peace, democracy, and socialism.

-SUCH is the programme of work for Communist construction which the Communist Party of the Soviet Union has mapped out.
+Such is the programme of work for communist construction which the Communist Party of the Soviet Union has mapped out.

-The achievement of Communism in the U.S.S.R. will be the greatest victory mankind has ever won throughout its long history.
-Every new step made toward the bright peaks of Communism inspires the working masses in all countries, renders immense moral support to the struggle for the liberation of all peoples from social and national oppression, and brings closer the triumph of Marxism-Leninism on a vorld-wide scale.
+The achievement of communism in the U.S.S.R. will be the greatest victory mankind has ever won throughout its long history.
+Every new step made towards the bright peaks of communism inspires the working masses in all countries, renders immense moral support to the struggle for the liberation of all peoples from social and national oppression, and brings closer the triumph of Marxism-Leninism on a world-wide scale.

-When the Soviet people enjoy the blessings of Communism, new hundreds of millions of people on earth will say: "We are for Communism!"
-It is not through war with other countries, but by the example of a more perfect organisation of society, by rapid progress in developing the productive forces, the creation of all conditions for the happiness and wellbeing of man, that the ideas of Communism win the minds and hearts of the masses.
+When the Soviet people will enjoy the blessings of communism, new hundreds of millions of people on earth will say: "We are for communism!"
+It is not through war with other countries, but by the example of a more perfect organisation of society, by rapid progress in developing the productive forces, the creation of all conditions for the happiness and wellbeing of man, that the ideas of communism win the minds and hearts of the masses.

-The forces of social progress will inevitably row in all countries and this will assist the uilders of Communism.
+The forces of social progress will inevitably grow in all countries, and this will assist the builders of communism in the Soviet Union.

-The Party proceeds from the Marxist-Leninist proposition: History is made by the people, and Communism is a creation of the people, of their energy and intelligence.
-The victory of Communism depends on people, and Communism is built for people.
-Every Soviet man brings the triumph of Communism nearer by his labour.
-The successes of Communist construction spell abundance and a happy life to all, and enhance the might, prestige and glory of the Soviet Union.
+The Party proceeds from the Marxist-Leninist proposition: history is made by the people, and communism is a creation of the people, of its energy and intelligence.
+The victory of communism depends on people, and communism is built for people.
+Every Soviet man brings the triumph of communism nearer by his labour.
+The successes of communist construction spell abundance and a happy life to all, and enhance the might, prestige and glory of the Soviet Union.

-The Party is confident that the Soviet people will accept the new programme of the C.P.S.U. as their own vital cause, as the greatest purpose of their life and as a banner of nation-wide struggle for the building of Communism.
-The Party calls on all Communists, on the entire Soviet people-all working men and women, kolkhoz farmers and workers by brain-to apply their energies to the successful fulfilment of the historic tasks set forth in this programme.
+The Party is confident that the Soviet people will accept the new Programme of the C.P.S.U. as their own vital cause, as the greatest purpose of their life and as a banner of nation-wide struggle for the building of communism.
+The Party calls on all Communists, on the entire Soviet people-all working men and women, collective farmers and workers by brain-to apply their energies to the successful fulfilment of the historic tasks set forth in this Programme.